nextstrain/fauna/tdb/README.md

 	python tdb/restore.py -db tdb -v flu --backup_s3 --restore_date 2016-08-17

+## Append

+Append documents to other tables in different databases.
+Useful for testing outcomes in a test database.table

+### Examples

+Append `tdb` flu documents to `test_tdb.flu`:

+	python vdb/append.py -v flu --from_database tdb --to_database test_tdb

 ## Accessing the Database

 All titer measurements are stored using [Rethinkdb deployed on AWS](https://www.rethinkdb.com/docs/paas/#deploying-on-aws).
 To access tdb you need an authorization key.
 This can be passed as a command line argument (see above) or set as an environment variable with a bash script, by running `source environment_rethink.sh`: